arielleang/well-read/docs/api/book.md

 A book resource describes the database of fantasy books used for recommendations in the service.

-To get a book recommendation from the service, a persona must be added to the service first.
+To get a book recommendation from the service, you must add a persona to the service first.
 Learn more about the [`persona`](persona.md) resource.

 ## Resource properties